-Population wise, Denver is the smallest city in the country with four major professional sports teams — Denver Broncos football, Denver Nuggets basketball, Colorado Rockies baseball, Colorado Avalanche hockey and Colorado Rapids soccer.
+Population wise, Denver is the smallest city in the country with five major professional sports teams — Denver Broncos football, Denver Nuggets basketball, Colorado Rockies baseball, Colorado Avalanche hockey and Colorado Rapids soccer.
 That should tell you something about the way Coloradans feel about their sports.

 Aside from the big four, there are many other opportunities for taking in an pro sporting event in Colorado — from NASCAR races at the Colorado National Speedway in Weld County to PGA tournaments at Castle Pines Golf Club in Castle Rock.

 Colorado also boasts several teams that have amassed cult-like followings.
 Major League Soccer’s 2010 champion Colorado Rapids take to the field at Dick’s Sporting Goods Park, just a few minutes’ drive east of downtown Denver; Colorado Mammoth indoor lacrosse brings loyalists to the Pepsi Center; and the Colorado Raptors play at Infinity Park just east of downtown.